Arahura River

 The Arahura River, for a time called the Brunner River after the explorer Thomas Brunner, is a river located on the West Coast of the South Island of New Zealand.
-In 1846 Brunner and Heaphy sketched and described a Māori settlement they called Araura [sic] (Arahura).
+In 1846, Brunner and Heaphy sketched and described a Māori settlement they called Araura [sic] (Arahura).

 It is approximately 56 km in length and flows into the Tasman Sea eight kilometres north of Hokitika, next to the Arahura Pa.
+The Harman River is an early stage tributary.